cosmos/cosmos/VALIDATORS_FAQ.md

 * **Unavailability:** If a validator’s signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded
 * **Non-voting:** If a validator did not vote on a proposal and once the fault is reported by a someone, its stake will receive a minor slash.

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.

-### Incentives for validator no. 101 to stake?

-Validator candidates that do not have enough total stake to be in the validator set will have to run validator operation (or at least be ready to) without getting any revenue.

-There are solutions that are considered to mitigate this issue.
-For example, we could create a sub-layer of delegation.
-Validator candidate could delegate to existing validators while they are trying to attract delegators, thereby generating revenue.
-At the same time, delegators already bonded to validators could signal their intention to switch to this validator candidate should it get enough stake to enter the validator set.
-When the validator candidate would get enough pledge, it would transition to a validator and all the delegator who pledged would join its staking pool.
+A complete document on the economics of the network will be published soon.

 ### Do validators need to self-bond Atoms?